2006 North Alabama Lions football team

 The 2006 North Alabama Lions football team represented the University of North Alabama as a member of the Gulf South Conference (GSC) during the 2006 NCAA Division II football season.
 Led by fifth-year head coach Mark Hudspeth, the Lions compiled an overall record of 11–1 with a mark of 8–0 in conference play, winning the GSC title.
+For the second straight season, North Alabama advanced to the NCAA Division II football championship playoffs, where, after a first round by, the Lions defeated in the second round before losing to GSC runner-up in the quarterfinals.
+The team played home games at Braly Municipal Stadium in Florence, Alabama.